BoxRight/rule_convergence/README.md

+# Computational Analysis of Judicial Consistency

+Code and data for the paper "Computational Analysis of Judicial Consistency through Satisfiability Theory"

-# Rule Convergence: Legal Thesis Analysis
+## Rule Convergence: Legal Thesis Analysis

 A principled approach to modeling Mexican Supreme Court legal conclusions using formal logic.